BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 ### Exceptions

+* Moonstone chests, since they cost 40E to open, have had their loot pools left alone.
+They will spawn gear as they always have.

 * Some chests have not had their weapons/shields removed.
-This list is probably not exhaustive, and I haven't really tested many of these to find
+This list is probably not exhaustive, and I haven't really tested many of these to find out.
+Regardless, the drops from these chests should be unaltered:
-  out:
-  * Roland's Chest in Sanctuary will probably contain actual gear.
-  * Dice Chests (from the Tiny Tina DLC) are probably unaffected.
-Weapons are sparse enough during that DLC as it is.
-  * Chests which were hardcoded to give specific gear should still provide that
-    gear:
-    * Shotgun chest at the end of Windshear Waste
-    * Slag Gun oven in the Wattle Gobbler Headhunter Pack

-* Doc Mercy has to be using an E-Tech blaster for Medical Mystery to make sense, so I've chosen to keep that rather than having him use an Infinity on you.
-So Doc Mercy will drop an Infinity even though he's not actually using one.
-If someone has a clever way to make a loot pool change in response to a mission being active or not, I'd love to hear it!

-* Mad Mike will retain at least a 50% chance of spawning with a random rocket launcher, even on "guaranteed" unique loot configurations.

-* Master Gee is the only raid boss who actually uses a recognizable weapon -- a strange version of the Ahab.
-He rarely ever actually fires it, though, and his animations don't really support other weapons anyway, so I'm leaving him alone.
-He'll continue to use the special Ahab, and drop however he'd otherwise drop.
-(See other mods like Better Loot to improve his (and other Raid boss) drops.)

-* UCP adds a Manly Man shield drop to H3RL-E.  Even though H3RL-E uses a shield normally, the Manly Man would only nerf the fight, which I'm not keen to do.
-So H3RL-E may drop the Manly Man without actually having it equipped.

-* The Tributes (from the Wattle Gobbler Headhunter Pack) will have a 2/3rds chance of dropping the unique items that UCP adds to their drop pools compared to other enemies, since there are so many of them in one location.
-  So even on "guaranteed" drops you may not get their unique items.

-### Other Pool Tweaks

-* Big Sleep is usually the one to drop the 12 Pounder, but that drop/equip has been moved to Sandman.

-* Torgue DLC Badass gang members use the global badass equip pool, rather than a gang-specific pool.  ("Regular" gang members use gang-specific pools, though, as per the stock game.)

-* Torgue DLC gang members can equip/drop launchers now.
+  * Zarpedon's chest in Pity's fall
+  * Moxxi's chest in Concordia
+  * The couple mission-specific chests in Research + Development
+  * The three custom gear chests in Claptastic Voyage (which give the Heartfull Splodger, Cutie Killer, and M0RQ)
+  * Spyware chest from Claptastic Voyage

+* There's some strange problem with the Dahl Lost Legion soldiers in the Veins of Helios map which prevents them from being affected by this mod.
+I honestly have no idea why I can't seem to hotfix them.
+Boils and other enemies in the area are fine, though, and Lost Legion elsewhere in the game work just fine.

 ### Configuration

-There are four main categories which you can use to customize the gear quality, when loaded into FilterTool/BLCMM:
+There are six main categories which you can use to customize the gear quality, when loaded into FilterTool/BLCMM:

-* **Loot Pool Improvements**: This section adds gemstones into the global E-Tech pool, and improves the global legendary pool by adding all uniques, pearls, and seraphs.
-These options can all be toggled individually.
+* **Loot Pool Improvements**: This section improves the global legendary pool by adding all uniques and glitch uniques.
+(There are only two Glitch
+  uniques: the Heartfull Splodger and the Cutie Killer).
+Those options can be toggled individually.

 * **Enemy Gear Quality**: This is a mutually-exclusive category (so you can only choose one of the options), and defines how good the enemy gear is.